Today I went to survey 3460 Oak Hill and while snapping photos I heard from the street,

 A guy in a pickup wanted to know, I asked him to pull over and we chatted.
 He told me the LRA owned property was going up for auction tomorrow.
 I questioned his info while my blood pressure danced.
 If it's back on the block when Sam Meller supposedly had the green light I will personally resuscitate that recall.

-He showed me a print out from CDA and I pointed to Developer typed behind the address.
+He showed me a print out from CDA and I pointed to

 We were both confused: he had a print out of auctions, I thought I was reading that it was being developed.